-Reflecting on those questions also involve me engaging with breathing lessons, greenery, CBD, stress relief tinctures, sage, East African Amber candles and Question & Empathy Cards.
+Reflecting on those questions also involve me engaging with breathing lessons, greenery, CBD, stress relief tinctures, sage, East African Amber candles and Questions & Empathy Cards.
 Maybe I engage with these elements as preparation before company arrives.
 Maybe it becomes a shared activity when they enter.
 Whatever I decide, the practice becomes a conscious decision and I get to set the tone when and if that invitation is extended.

 5. WHAT ROLE DOES MONEY PLAY IN DESIGNING YOUR HOME SPACE?

 I've been abundant and rich in my relationships.
 What many people may not realize is that so many things that I own have been gifted to me by family and friends over the years.
 Just recently, some of my family members gathered their funds together to help pay my first month’s rent with extra to cover the cost of a new mattress and platform bed after sleeping on an airbed for three years.
 It was me asking for support and truly accepting it when it was received.
 My body—especially my back—is forever grateful.

 Recently, I went through a wave of guilt when thinking about the money I’ve personally invested to design a sanctuary of wellbeing.
 That feeling dissolved when reading about money being a feminine energy in one of the Feminist Business School activities by Jennifer Armbrust.
 In my notes, I wrote:

 I’m surrounded by the loving and nurturing quality of my connections, the tangible and the intangible.
 The investments that I’ve made into beautiful, meaningful things bring me pleasure and support my desire to be well.